David Reed David Reed

 Energy Efficiency in Real Estate Includes Transportation

-For developers that want to be at the forefront of this mode shift, there are a wealth of opportunities abound like this.
 Positioning bikes and micromobility as an essential part of modern, urban living aligns a real estate asset with tenants that value health, wellness, and sustainability.
 TDM strategies encourage multimodal trips, prioritizing transit, biking, and walking, which aligns with many local city guidelines and policies for mode shift.
 This is exactly what energy efficiency looks like.

 Read More